meggrooms/surfs_up/README.md

 ### Analysis Overview
 #### Sustainability of a new surf & ice cream shop
 An angel investor is interested in financing a Surf & Shake shop in O'ahu, Hawaii.
 The investor is primarily concerned that the weather, however, as he wants the shop to be open all year rather than seasonally.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable.
+Specifically, he wants temperature data for the months of June and December in O'ahu, in order to determine if the surf and ice cream shop business is sustainable.
 <BR>

 -----